 Blue and Orange Morality: Minerva-X is a sentient giant robot specifically created to be Mazinger-Z's Battle Couple.
-Despite -or maybe because- she was created by humans, several of her personality traits -mainly her conception of what love is- are completely bizarre.
-Because she was created to be Mazinger's partner in battle, she is in love with Mazinger in spite of she knows it is a machine and it is not sentient.
-She also treats the pilot of a Humongous Mecha like if it was another part of the mecha (presumably, the brain).
-This is expanded on Shin Mazinger Zero, where she (transformed into a Robot Girl) teases Sayaka because she saw Aphrodite (Sayaka's Fem Bot) fighting alongside Mazinger and got jealous, got... all bothered when she was inside Mazinger's cockpit, and she told she loved Kouji... but she loved even more Kouji piloting the Hover Pilder, and she loved above all Kouji on the Pilder piloting Mazinger.
-Usually Kouji and Sayaka only hake their heads and accept her like she is.
+Despite— or maybe because— she was created by humans, several of her personality traits (mainly her conception of what love is) are completely bizarre.
+Because she was created to be Mazinger's partner in battle, she is in love with Mazinger despite knowing it isn't sentient.
+She also treats the pilot of a Humongous Mecha as if it was another part of the mecha (presumably, the brain).
+This is expanded on Shin Mazinger Zero, where she (transformed into a Robot Girl) teases Sayaka because she saw Aphrodite (Sayaka's Fem Bot) fighting alongside Mazinger and got jealous, got... all bothered when she was inside Mazinger's cockpit, and she told Kouji she loved him... but she loved even more Kouji piloting the Hover Pilder, and she loved above all Kouji on the Pilder piloting Mazinger.
+Usually Kouji and Sayaka only shake their heads and accept her like she is.

 Sayaka: How... unique...

-Book Ends: Episode 47 starts and ends with the same scene: Ashura and Brocken clashing blades as insulting each other.
-The only difference is in the first scene Dr. Hell broke the fight, and in the last scene he is trying and ignoring them as he has dinner (groaning about being Surrounded by Idiots).
+Bookends: Episode 47 starts and ends with the same scene: Ashura and Brocken clashing blades and insulting each other.
+The only difference is in the first scene Dr. Hell broke up the fight, and in the last scene he is trying to ignore them as he has dinner (groaning about being Surrounded by Idiots).

 Brain in a Jar: The Kedora.
 Ken Ishikawa one-shot "The Relic of Evil" revealed that the Mykene controlled his Robeast by grafting the brain of a soldier taught to destroy all no Mykene civilizations into a parasitic organism, and it fused with a robot, giving the Mykene soldier complete control.
 They would show up later in Shin Mazinger.

-Brainwashed and Crazy: The Hero Kouji Kabuto was brainwashed by Viscount Pygman, and later by the Vegans in the UFO Robo GrendizerGo Nagai manga, the UFO Robot Grendizer tai Great Mazinger movie and Super Robot Wars MX in Chapter 10.
+Brainwashed and Crazy: The Hero Kouji Kabuto was brainwashed by Viscount Pygman, and later by the Vegans in the UFO Robo GrendizerGo Nagai manga, and the UFO Robot Grendizer tai Great Mazinger movie.
 Professors Morimori, Sewashi and Nossori also were brainwashed by Baron Ashura into one of the earlier episodes of the original anime series.
 AND in another episode three workers of the Institute were brainwashed into piloting several Mechanical Beasts.
 AND then you have the Iron Masks...

 Breaking the Fourth Wall: The original manga penned by Go Nagai broke the fourth wall several times.
-In one of the first episodes Kouji gets forced to kill a Mook in self-defense and he suffers s Heroic BSOD thinking he is a murderer... until another character calms him down stating he was only defending himself and he is the main character and The Hero, so he did no wrong.
+In one of the first episodes Kouji is forced to kill a Mook in self-defense and he suffers a Heroic B.S.O.D. thinking he is a murderer... until another character calms him down stating he was only defending himself and he is the main character and The Hero, so he did no wrong.
 And in this page Count Brocken complains Kouji is a Combat Pragmatist and yells the main character should not fight dirty and the fans will cry.
 Kouji was not impressed.

 Breath Weapon: Rust Hurricane.
 Mazinger blows a jet of particle-charged wind from its mouth grill that corrodes the enemy into nothingness.
 Many Mechanical Beasts also had breath-based attacks, usually expelling out fire, acid or even poison.

-In that same episode, Mitsuo, the bullied kid, later decided he would show them what being picked on by somebody bigger than you feels like, when an unknown lady showed up all of sudden and offered him borrowing her Humongous Mecha to take revenge (and he agreed.
-Oh, my God) Of course, that went so well how you would expect.
+In that same episode, Mitsuo, the bullied kid, later decided he would show them what being picked on by somebody bigger than you feels like, when an unknown lady showed up out of the blue and offered him her Humongous Mecha to take revenge (and he agreed.
+Oh, my God) Of course, that went as well as you would expect.

 Calvin Ball: Parodied with Brockenball.
 It vaguely resembles soccer, but the only established rule is everyone wins.
 Except the ball.
 Which is Count Brocken's head.
-Kouji and his friends played in the original manga and Shin Mazinger when they managed capture it.
-They found it very funny, but Brocken found it not funny at all.
+Kouji and his friends played it in the original manga and Shin Mazinger.

-Canine Companion: Saijyo -a secondary character appeared in episode 26- and his female dog, Norako.
+Canine Companion: Saijyo (a secondary character who appeared in episode 26) and his female dog, Norako.
 He was an orphan, homeless boy, and she was her only friend.
 He was fiercely protective of her.

 Character Development: It was not huge but it was there.
-For example, Kouji's sexism diluded somewhat through the episodes.
-At the beginning, Kouji flatly refuses Aphrodite gets modified into a full-fldged battle robot, declaring he does not need aid, and stating -to Sayaka's face- girls should not fight (Predictably, Sayaka was not amused by this).
-Several dozens of episodes later, Aphrodite A is utterly destroyed in battle, Sayaka nearly loses it (see Heroic BSOD example), and a new robot is built for her.
+For example, Kouji's sexism eased up somewhat through the episodes.
+At the beginning, Kouji flatly refused having Aphrodite modified into a full-fledged battle robot, declaring he does not need aid, and stating to Sayaka's face girls should not fight (Predictably, Sayaka was not amused by this).
+Several dozens of episodes later, Aphrodite A is utterly destroyed in battle, Sayaka nearly loses it (see Heroic B.S.O.D. example), and a new robot is built for her.
 Kouji asks the professors endowing it with weapons.

-Charles Atlas Superpower: Kouji was a physically average teenager in the original series, but in Shin Mazinger Zero he performs physical feats should be not posible, possibly due to the constant time travel is somehow heightening his capabilities.
+Charles Atlas Superpower: Kouji was a physically average teenager in the original series, but in Shin Mazinger Zero he performs physical feats that should be impossible, possibly due to the constant time travel somehow heightening his capabilities.
 He does not seem being initially aware of it, though.
 In the second timeline we see he destroys one robot with one single punch and he panics wondering if he is some kind of monster.
-In the third timeline he easily dodges the attacks of the Gamia sisters and takes down one of them despite of they are several times faster and more agiler than a human being (like an amazed Minerva notes).
+In the third timeline he easily dodges the attacks of the Gamia sisters and takes down one of them even though they are several times faster and more agile than a human being (as an amazed Minerva notes).

-Classical Mythology: It has an increasingly importance in the series.
-Dr. Hell finding several Humongous Mecha in the underground mazes of a Greek island has its basis on the Greek legend of Talos, the giant man of bronze protected Creta .
+Classical Mythology: Increasingly important in the series.
+Dr. Hell;s finding several Humongous Mecha in the underground mazes of a Greek island has its basis in the Greek legend of Talos, the giant man of bronze that protected Crete].
 Gorgon's Robeasts resembled gods, heroes and creatures found in the Greek myths.
-And in later retellings of the story (Z-Mazinger and Shin Mazinger), Mazinger-Z turns out to be Zeus and Emperor of Darkness becomes Hades.
+And in later retellings of the story (Z-Mazinger and Shin Mazinger), Mazinger-Z turns out to be Zeus and the Emperor of Darkness becomes Hades.